shaileshl/assignment-review/README.md

 - Executed the required using Trigger Handler model.
 - Since the update is on Contact and in a before event, no need to use DML.
-- Created a TestDataFactory for the test class
+- Created a TestDataFactory for the test class with 100% code coverage